After North Korea missile, Britain and Japan agree closer security ties

 (US$1=0.7740 pounds)

-(Reporting by William James Editing; Additional reporting by Tim Kelly and Linda Sieg; Editing by Clarence Fernandez, Robert Birsel)
+(Additional reporting by Tim Kelly, Linda Sieg and Takashi Umekawa; Editing by Clarence Fernandez, Robert Birsel and Nick Macfie)